pbs-ie/postalbibleschool.ie/CONTRIBUTING.md

 Thank you for your interest in contributing to this project!
 This document outlines the guidelines for version control, branching, merging, and coding standards to ensure smooth collaboration and maintain code quality.

+For further details on documentation, check the [docs](./docs/) folder

 ---

 ## Version Control Workflow